bluekitchen/btstack/port/stm32-l476rg-nucleo-sx1280/README.md

-# BTstack port with Cinnamon for Semtech SX1280 2.4 GHz Multi Protocol Controller
+# BTstack Port with Cinnamon for Semtech SX1280 Controller on STM32L476 Nucleo

 *Cinnamon* is BlueKitchen's minimal, yet robust Controller/Link Layer implementation for use with BTstack.